NuLL3rr0r/webrtc-leak-demo/README.md

 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-Also, depending on the shell that you're utilizing, after all the installation steps and prior to proceeding further, you might be required to run the <code>rehash</code> command in order to update the command search path used by the shell:
+Also, depending on the shell that you're utilizing, after all the installation steps and prior to proceeding further, you might be required to run the `rehash` command in order to update the command search path used by the shell:

 ```
 $ rehash